Fruit Trees Nut Trees

 - california pepper tree berries edible

-- california pepper tree fruit
+- are California pepper tree peppers edible

-- fruit of the pepper tree
+- berry fruit of pepper tree

 - what kind of tree leaves smell like pepper